 Output-files.zip that includes the recently built .ipa file.
 Quick and handy, isn’t it?

-Things to take in consideration in compiling apps on Bitbar Cloud
+Things to take in consideration in compiling apps on Bitbar Testing

 - Access to private code repositories.

-- Access to apple servers to download customers certificates for fastane signing.
+- Access to apple servers to download customers certificates for Fastlane signing.

 - Custom build script support for special apps.